 IE3: Global Internships

-The IE3 Global Internship program, administered by the Oregon University System, enables PSU students to acquire international experience for credit as part of their degree.
+The international internship program, administered by IE3 Global, enables PSU students to acquire international experience for credit as part of their degree.

 An IE3 Global Internship is a supervised, practical, international work experience.
 Ranging from 10 weeks to nine months of full-time work, the internship integrates academic credit on the home campus with on-the-job experience, allowing students to gain valuable skills while working toward their degree.

 The benefits gained from an international internship are numerous: personal growth, a better understanding of world affairs, competitive advantage in the job market, proficiency in a foreign language, understanding of a foreign culture, knowledge of professional practices in another country, maturity and confidence, and professional contacts for future career development.

 IE3 offers internships throughout the world in private-sector companies, government agencies, and non-profit organizations.
 The latest information on available internships can be found here: http://ie3global.ous.edu.

 International Student and Scholar Services staff work with admitted international students, visiting scholars, and international faculty.
 The office is a central source of information on the services and programs available to these groups.
 The office works closely with sponsoring agencies, diplomatic missions, and other government agencies to resolve academic, financial, immigration and adjustment issues.